kwallace3/Battleship/README.md

 ## How?
 Users will be able to connect to our game server and load a graphic user interface, they will also be connected to a player.
 ## Deliverables
-1. Battleship
-2. GUI
+1. Tkinter - Python's GUI package
+2. Socket-programming - client and server
-3. Socket-programming
+3. Github
+4. Threading
-4. Documentation
+5. Documentation
 ## Plan
 - Week 1 (March 11 - March 15):
 - [X] Plan out project